 Eve believed that education and Delta Phi Epsilon were means for women in the early 20th century to broaden their base and enrich their lives.
 Her love of education, books, travel and art were constant.
 She was always learning and encouraging others to learn.
 Her love of her friends and concern for people were legendary.
 Her lifelong friendship with her Founding sisters personified everything we say about the joys of lasting friendship within our sisterhood.
-Her sudden death during her travels in Europe is an inspiration for us to embrace life and explore our world.
+Her sudden death during her travels in Europe serves to remind us to embrace life and explore our world.

-Sylvia was a role model for women: dedicated to her family, aware of her community’s needs, and conscious of her roles as an educated person.
+Sylvia was a role model for women: dedicated to her family, aware of her community’s needs and conscious of her roles as an educated person.
 She worked with her husband in real estate, taught law and was active in her community.
-Reflecting on her experience at the Golden Anniversary Convention in 1967, Sylvia shared: “It is in the evening of life that these occasions and memories which they provided become more precious and remain the reassures which we cherish.”
+Reflecting on her experience during the Golden Anniversary Convention in 1967, Sylvia said, “It is in the evening of life that these occasions and memories which they provided become more precious and remain the reassures which we cherish.”

 Delta Phi Epsilon Sorority founded at New York University School of Law by Minna Goldsmith Mahler, Eva Effron Robin, Ida Bienstock Landau, Sylvia Steierman Cohn, and Dorothy Cohen Schwartzman.